 Before the arrival of Coronavirus, there were already 7 million people working remotely in the U.S. in 2020.
 The number of people working remotely has grown by 44 percent over the last five years.

 And with the pandemic and the struggle to keep the infection under control, efforts are being made to reinforce social distance.
-Therefore, many organizations have adopted working from home to keep their businesses running while taking care of the public health
+Therefore, many organizations have adopted working from home to keep their businesses running while taking care of public health

 In these circumstances, working from home is an entirely new experience to some, so staying healthy and efficient in a new environment is even more of a challenge to these individuals.